-The Best Of Mérida.
-Mexico’s Newest Hot Spot.
+The Best Of Mérida: Mexico’s Newest Hot Spot

 “Where’s Mérida?” you wonder, and “Why should I go there?”
 I’m happy you asked.
 Mérida, Mexico, is the capital city of the Yucatán State.
 Its simple luxuries fly under the radar in terms of typical Mexican tourist destinations—more rustic, less bells, less whistles, and friendlier on the wallet.
 Long may that last.
 Recently, I spent three days uncovering the best of Mérida, Mexico, old school style with a pen and paper.
 Three days exploring boutiques, boutique hotels, hidden watering holes, and airy rooftop bars.
 Was...

-Take on the Medina, and More—What To Do In Marrakech
+Taking on the Medina, and More—What To Do In Marrakech

 What To Do In Marrakech, A Guide / Were it up to me, The Caliph’s House by Tahir Shah would be required reading for anyone traveling to Morocco.
 Without reading this candidly funny novel, I would've been confused, baffled, and bewildered during our visit to Marrakech.
 After spontaneously moving his family to Morocco from the UK, Shah buys a home—the Caliph’s House —and begins the arduous task of renovating it.
 At the same time, he's attempting to rebuild his family’s lives in a foreign country....